Last Stop: Crappy Town: Significance

 On June 30, Lawrence.com published an interview with Dewees that further elaborated on this idea: "The record was inspired solely by me going to rehab.
 It was a choice that I made.
 New York is a great city and you can get anything that you want at any time of the day – and I was getting anything I wanted at any time of the day.
-One morning I was like, “What a fucking mess I’ve made.
+One morning I was like, 'What a fucking mess I’ve made.'
 I decided to get clean."
-The songs on the album directly chart the path Dewees took to rehab (the album's titular "Crappy Town"), including “86th Street”, a song cut from the fifth album.
+The songs on the album directly chart the path Dewees took to rehab (the album's titular "Crappy Town"), including “86th Street”, a song cut from the album.